abildma/bonzi-buddy-terminal-assistant/README.md

 ### Extending Command Explanations
 To add explanations for more commands or customize existing ones, edit the `get_command_explanation()` function in `command_explanations.sh`.

+## Contributing

+Contributions are welcome!
+Here are some ways you can help improve Bonzi Buddy:

+### Priority: Bash Support
+We're looking for contributors who can help improve Bash shell integration.
+The current implementation works with explicit commands, but we'd love to have full command-not-found handler support working reliably across different Bash versions and distributions.

+### Other Contribution Ideas
+- Add support for more commands in the detection system
+- Improve typo detection algorithm
+- Add more detailed command explanations
+- Create themes or customization options
+- Add support for other shells (fish, etc.)

+To contribute:
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request